← Back to Malbork Castle Tickets

 Is Malbork Castle really the largest castle in the world?

 Yes — by land area.
-Malbork covers approximately 21 hectares (52 acres), making it the largest castle in the world measured by area and the largest brick castle by any measure.
-Other castles claim larger floor space or longer wall circuits, but on the standard 'land area enclosed' metric Malbork holds the title, recognised by UNESCO in its 1997 inscription.
+Malbork covers approximately 21 hectares (52 acres), making it one of the largest castles in the world and the largest brick castle by land area.
+Other castles claim larger floor space or longer wall circuits, but on the standard 'land area enclosed' metric Malbork ranks among the very largest.
+The fortress was inscribed as a UNESCO World Heritage Site in 1997 for its outstanding universal value as a masterpiece of medieval defensive architecture.

 Who runs Malbork Castle today?

-Muzeum Zamkowe w Malborku (Malbork Castle Museum), a Polish state museum funded by the Ministry of Culture and National Heritage.
-It has operated as a museum since 1961.
+Malbork Castle (Malbork Castle Museum), a Polish state museum funded by the Ministry of Culture and National Heritage.
+It has operated as a museum since the early 1960s following post-war reconstruction.
 All ticket sales, audio guides, and on-site facilities are run by the museum directly — Malbork is not a privately operated foundation.

 What's the difference between the Standard Route and the Full Route?

-The Standard Route covers the headline rooms across the High and Middle Castle — chapter house, chapel of St Mary, Grand Master's Palace, Knights' Refectory — in roughly 3–4 hours.
-The Full Route adds the Low Castle outer bailey, specialist exhibitions including the amber collection, and additional restored chambers, taking 5–6 hours.
+The Standard Route covers the headline rooms across the High and Middle Castle — chapter house, chapel of St Mary, Grand Master's Palace, Knights' Refectory — typically taking several hours to explore.
+The Full Route adds the Low Castle outer bailey, specialist exhibitions including the amber collection, and additional restored chambers, requiring significantly more time to explore thoroughly.
 Choose Standard if Malbork is one stop in a Gdańsk day trip; choose Full if it is the centrepiece of your day.

 Is the castle heated in winter?

 No — Malbork is largely unheated.
-The thick brick walls keep cold in well into early summer and amplify it in winter, when interior temperatures can sit several degrees below the outdoor air on still days.
+The thick brick walls retain cold well into early summer and provide little insulation in winter, making interior spaces feel very cold even on milder days.
 Bring a warm coat, hat, and gloves for any visit between November and March, and a fleece or jacket year-round.

 Are dogs allowed at Malbork Castle?